 Bacteria have evolved a number of stress response systems to adapt to and survive many forms of environmental stresses.
 One of these systems is the SOS response that is activated by formation of single-stranded DNA (ssDNA).
 The SOS response is governed by the activator RecA and the repressor LexA.
 RecA recognises and binds to ssDNA forming nucleoprotein complexes that stimulate the self-cleavage of the LexA repressor.
-This result in the de-repression of the SOS regulon that include genes encoding error-prone DNA polymerases, and proteins involved in DNA repair and recombination .
-In addition to the classical inducers of the SOS response including exposure to a number of therapeutic antimicrobials, pH-extremes, high pressure, oxidative stress, and nutrient starvation .
+This result in the de-repression of the SOS regulon that include genes encoding error-prone DNA polymerases, and proteins involved in DNA repair and recombination 101.
+In addition to the classical inducers of the SOS response; UV-light and mitomycin C, a variety of additional factors have been found to trigger the SOS response including exposure to a number of therapeutic antimicrobials, pH-extremes, high pressure, oxidative stress, and nutrient starvation 102.

-Genes that are repressed by LexA and thereby activated upon SOS induction have been identified in E. coli , Bacillus subtilis , P. aeruginosa , S. aureus , and Listeria monocytogenes .
+Genes that are repressed by LexA and thereby activated upon SOS induction have been identified in E. coli ^{103,104}, Bacillus subtilis 105, P. aeruginosa 106, S. aureus 107, and Listeria monocytogenes 108.
 In all cases the SOS response is controlled by the expression of the positive and negative regulator, RecA and LexA respectively.
 Furthermore, the SOS responses also include at least one gene encoding an error-prone DNA polymerase.
 However, diversity among the SOS response network in the different bacterial species exists.
-The SOS response systems of E. coli and B. subtilis constitute 31 and 33 genes respectively that are repressed by LexA however, only eight of these are homologues to each other.
-Activation of the SOS response in L. monocytogenes has been found to up-regulate 29 genes .
-This is in contrast to the number of genes, respectively.
+The SOS response systems of E. coli ^{103,104} and B. subtilis 105 constitute 31 and 33 genes respectively that are repressed by LexA however, only eight of these are homologues to each other.
+Activation of the SOS response in L. monocytogenes has been found to up-regulate 29 genes 108.
+This is in contrast to the number of genes repressed by LexA in P. aeruginosa 106 and S. aureus 107 that only constitute 15 and 16 genes, respectively.
 Therefore, regulation of the SOS response seems to be conserved between different bacterial species, however the genes and the number of genes constituting the SOS response differ.